 If you were giving him a piece of advice concerning an issue in his life, he can call you sir because of the wisdom you’re sharing with him.
 In such a situation, you can respond by saying:

 “I know you’ll pull through.
 In case you develop any problems along the way please let me know.”

 Another situation of someone calling you sir in an informal setup is when they are congratulating you for your efforts.
-As a way of respecting you for your efforts, someone may choose to call you sir in the process.
+As a way of respecting your efforts, someone may call you sir in the process.
 It can be something along the lines of: “That was a good gesture from you, sir.
 Thank you so much.”

 The speaker chooses to call you sir because of what you have done.
 You may be a friend to that person or even a stranger, but that does not stop him from calling you, sir.
 In such a scenario, you can say: